The-Marcy-Lab-School/3-0-1-intro-to-fetch/README.md

 ## Handling Rejected Promises

-Remember that all Promises invoke either `resolve()` or `reject()`.
-Resolved Promises cause the `.then` callback to be invoked while rejected Promises cause the `catch()` callback to be invoked.
+Remember that all Promises will either resolve or reject.
+Resolved Promises trigger the `.then` callback to be invoked while rejected Promises trigger the `catch()` callback to be invoked.

-Since fetching involves two promises, we should be aware of what can cause those rejections:
+Since fetching involves two promises (fetching first, then parsing the response body), we should be aware of what can cause those rejections:
-* A `fetch()` promise only rejects when the request fails, for example, because of a badly-formed request URL or a network error.
+* A `fetch()` Promise rejects when the request itself fails.
+For example, the URL might be malformed (`hxxp://example.com`) or there is a network error (you don't have internet).
+This is different from the response errors you might get depending on the [HTTP status code](#http-status-codes)
-* `response.json()` rejects when the `response` body is in a format other than JSON (which we aren't yet equipped to utilize)
+* A `response.json()` Promise rejects when the `response` body is NOT in JSON format and therefore cannot be parsed.

+When chaining together multiple promises, if either of the Promises returned by `fetch()` or `response.json()` reject, both can be handled by a single `.catch()`:

 ```js
  fetch('https://dog.ceo/api/breeds/image/random')
    .then((response) => {
      if (!response.ok) {